-As you leave there’s a small convenience store but if you want to stop, press on because soon there’s a Michi-no-Eki, a roadside station in English, and designed as for the motorist or coach tour to pull over, stop, rest and eat.
+As you leave there’s a small convenience store but if you want to stop, press on because soon there’s a Michi-no-Eki, a roadside station in English, and designed for the motorist or coach tour to pull over, stop, rest and eat.
 Widespread in Japan, they’re designed to have a local feel, perhaps the architecture and certainly the food for sale and if the raw vegetables aren’t ideal, various rice-based snacks and confectioneries are and there’s a bank of vending machines outside selling drinks.
 It’s ideal for the passing cyclist to fill up bidons and pockets.
 Is the bear mascot above that greets visitors here a cyclist?

 Onwards and the slope picks up, but it’s only 3-4% rather than the usual 1-2% so far and all on the same smooth tarmac but there are fewer buildings.
 It’s lined by pines and cedar trees and has a wilder feel, you’ll smell damp forest and spot crushed mukade centipedes on the road, the white water torrent on your left is now just a stream.
 The slope picks up towards the top and there’s a wide hairpin bend and the end of the climb is in sight.

-This isn’t a climb you go over but through, as the pass is via a short tunnel and for once the smooth road ends and the surface is cement with groves just about the right size to sink your tires in, they’re not deep like tram tracks, nor the “valley of death” on a betonweg but enough to preoccupy you and influence steering.
+This isn’t a pass you go over, but through.
+There’s a short tunnel with concrete surface indented with groves just about the right size to sink your tires in, they’re not deep like tram tracks, nor the “valley of death” on a betonweg but enough to preoccupy you and influence steering.
 Emerge from the tunnel and you can stop to put on a jacket or gilet if it’s cold but the descent down is short, you’ve reached a plateau.
 Oddly the roadside is littered with tennis courts, most of which look abandoned.
 What happened?
 A tennis boom that turned to bust?
 A weird tax break?
 Just as you ponder this the road bends and Mount Fuji comes into sight and the stunning view of the vast conical volcano takes over your mind, it’s mesmerising, both beautiful and ominous.